Only1allan/life-alert-emergency-app/STORYBLOK-HACKATHON-STRATEGY.md

 - Demonstrate real-world applicability
 - Highlight safety and reliability

-This strategy positions your Life Alert system not just as an emergency app, but as a **revolutionary platform that reimagines how critical systems can be managed through content**.
+This strategy positions your Life guardpro system not just as an emergency app, but as a **revolutionary platform that reimagines how critical systems can be managed through content**.
 The key is showing that Storyblok isn't just storing data - it's actively powering life-saving decisions in real-time.